Władysław Machejek

-Władysław Machejek (February 25, 1920 – December 21, 1991) was a communist official, writer, publicist and hoax artist during the Stalinist reign of terror in Poland following World War II.
+Władysław Machejek (February 25, 1920 – December 21, 1991) was a communist official, writer, publicist and hoax artist during the Stalinist period in Poland following World War II.
 He wrote fabricated accounts of anti-communist underground mainly for his own political gains as regional party secretary and later member of the communist highest parliamentary echelons.
 Due to the coarse and infamous nature of his works, he has been described as a "legendary socialist scribbler".

 Biography

 Machejek was born on February 25, 1920, into a peasant family in the hamlet of Chodów.
 He joined the Communist Party of Poland as a youth.
 During World War II he served in the Soviet-sponsored partisan organizations Gwardia Ludowa and Armia Ludowa.
 After the war he became a member of the new Polish communist party PZPR and took over the post of its regional secretary in the town of Nowy Targ not far from where he grew up.
 Soon, he became a member of the provincial party cell in Kraków, and eventually deputy to the Sejm (Polish parliament) in the People's Republic of Poland.
 He was selected editor-in-chief of Życie Literackie magazine under Stalinism (1952) and became a prolific writer of ideological propaganda and coarse, often embarrassing polemics supporting the communist party line.
 He has also been known on occasion to attack the authorities of other communist countries (such as Romania), but his criticism was tolerated.
 It is said he always carried a bottle of vodka in his hollow briefcase.
 Machejek died in Kraków at the age of 71 shortly after the collapse of the communist regime in the People's Republic, and the re-emergence of sovereign Polish state in the Autumn of Nations.